Virbac India

 1. Identify

 Is it hormones, behaviour, or both?
-Your vet or behaviourist will know.
+Your dog vet near me or behaviourist will know.

 2. Test

 A reversible implant mimics surgical castration — temporarily.
-Watch what changes for the next few months after implant.
+This dog treatment lets you watch what changes for the next few months after the implant.

 3. Observe